ianalderman/AZF_Samples/README.md

 The sample input file for this was an extract from the UK Gov open data initiave.
 It can be found in the inputfile/GeoCodeFile directory called address.csv

+Note you will need a Bing Maps API key for this - these are available here: https://www.microsoft.com/maps/create-a-bing-maps-key.aspx